WARNING: This product contains nicotine. Nicotine is an addictive chemical.

 Preface

-Vaping, inhaling, and exhaling aerosol (vapor) from an electronic device encompasses a battery, a heating component, and a cartridge or tank containing a liquid solution (e-liquid) that vaporizes upon heating.
-E-liquids commonly include nicotine, propylene glycol (PG), vegetable glycerin (VG), and various flavorings and additives.
+Vaping involves inhaling and exhaling aerosol (often called vapor) produced by an electronic device that consists of a battery, a heating element, and a cartridge or tank filled with a liquid solution known as e-liquid.
+This e-liquid typically contains ingredients such as nicotine, propylene glycol (PG), vegetable glycerin (VG), and a range of flavorings and additives.

 Numerous factors contribute to acne development and severity, including inflammation, bacteria, hormones, genetics, and lifestyle.
 Some of these factors may be influenced by vaping, prompting the question: Does vaping cause acne?
 This article delves into exploring the potential connection between vaping and acne, offering guidance on preventing and addressing vaping-induced acne.